-The Energy Department is committed to advancing women's participation and leadership in the energy workforce, and in furthering STEM education by working in partnership with stakeholders and seeking to remove barriers to participation in STEM careers, especially for women and other underrepresented groups.
+The Energy Department is committed to advancing women's participation and leadership in the energy workforce, and in furthering STEM education by working in partnership with stakeholders to inspire girls and women to go into science, technology, engineering, and math careers and seeking to remove barriers to participation in STEM.

 You are here

 PPPL celebrates the women of the Laboratory during Women’s History MonthLearn More

 View the Princeton Plasma Physics Laboratory slideshow celebrating the women of the Laboratory during Women’s History Month.